taddeus/wspy/README.md

 About
 =====

-*twspy* is a standalone implementation of web sockets for Python, defined by [RFC 6455](http://tools.ietf.org/html/rfc6455).
-The incentive for creating this library is the absence of a layered implementation of web sockets outside the scope of web servers such as Apache or Nginx. *twspy* does not require any third-party programs or libraries outside Python's standard library.
+*wspy* is a standalone implementation of web sockets for Python, defined by [RFC 6455](http://tools.ietf.org/html/rfc6455).
+The incentive for creating this library is the absence of a layered implementation of web sockets outside the scope of web servers such as Apache or Nginx. *wspy* does not require any third-party programs or libraries outside Python's standard library.
 It provides low-level access to sockets, as well as high-level functionalities to easily set up a web server.
 Thus, it is both suited for quick server